In this post I am going to show how to use HCX to migrate a single VM from my on-prem environment to VMC on HCX.

 It will take a few minutes to extend the network.
 If you head into your SDDC on VMC on AWS, you’ll notice that it will have automatically created a new network segments called L2E_HCX-Source-Network-guid, this is the network where the migrated VM will reside once it’s migrated in VMC on AWS.

 Next head to Migrate within HCX Manager and press the Migrate button.
 Within here, find your source VM and then set up the placement so that it will be migrated to the compute resource pool and workload datastore within VMC on AWS.
 You won’t be able to migrate it to any Management based pools or datastores as these are restricted.
 On the top right there is the migration method, I cannot choose vMotion as I have an AMD host at home as already discussed.
 You can then schedule the migration, so for example HCX will seed the VM and migrate within the scheduled time, or in my case I am simply choosing ‘go’ and it will switch it over once the data has seeded.
 There will be a small amount of downtime for the application as the VM will be renamed and shut down on the source side, then powered on at the destination.
 The last step is to select the destination network, which will be the segment which was created when the port group was extended.
 It’s worth running the validation check until all critical errors are cleared.
 It might error if the source VM is thick provisioned as VMC on AWS will only accept thin provisioned VMs as an example.

-Without stating the obvious, the amount of time it will take to migrate depends on many factors, mainly the WAN connection speed and size of the VM.
+Without stating the obvious, the amount of time it will take to migrate depends on many factors, mainly the WAN connection speed, disk performance and size of the VM.
 Under Migration within HCX manager we can see the progress:

 Once the migration is complete you will see it in your workload resource pool on VMC on AWS.